 We tested for weather resistance in real winter conditions, ranging from wet snow and rain in the Northeast to blowing snow and bitter cold storms in the Rockies.
 This helped us understand how much precipitation each fabric could handle before soaking through.
 We looked for any signs of water penetrating the jacket, as well as closely inspecting seams and zippers for flaws.
 When in doubt, we hopped in the shower to make sure a jacket's performance matched its claims.

 Style is the most subjective of our metrics, and everyone has different tastes.
 As such, our ratings in this metric might not reflect your style.
-In general, we awarded points for jackets that are styled to be worn in a variety of situations.
-We liked jackets that look sharp, and yet could blend in to a crowd if they needed to.
-We wore each jacket around towns and cities, and interviewed bystanders about what they thought of each jacket.
-We used a wide variety of testers to make sure that we got opinions from people with different styles.
+In general, we awarded points for jackets that are styled to be worn in various situations.
+We liked jackets that looked sharp and yet could blend into a crowd if they needed to.
+We wore each jacket around towns and cities and interviewed bystanders about what they thought of each jacket.
+We used a wide variety of testers to ensure that we got opinions from people with different styles.

 While wearing each jacket during daily life in the city and in the country, we noted how the pockets, hoods, and other features provided convenience to our lives.
 We counted the pockets, checked for fleece linings, looked at flaps, checked zippers, and figured out how each jacket was designed to help make life easier in the coldest season.
 We scored products highly that had a well-designed suite of features, not just those that had a lot of pockets.